NamelessOne91/JSweeper/README.md

 # JSweeper

-A simple implementaion of the classic Minesweeper game in vanilla JS
+A simple implementation of the classic Minesweeper game in vanilla JS